Dylan Thomas Tour

 About the Tour

-Sleep and eat well in our selection of hotels carefully selected to give you wonderful eating and a prefect night’s rest.
+Sleep and eat well in our selection of hotels carefully selected to give you wonderful eating and a perfect night’s rest.

 You get to sample local Welsh cuisine, which is renowned for the quality of its locally grown produce and seafood.